tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 ## A quick test
 Now is probably a good idea to test our server and client to make sure there's nothing wrong.

-*If you didn't save before, try saving your Godot project now, and you will be asked to "Save Scene As...".
+*If you didn't save before, try saving your Godot project now, and you will be asked to "Save Scene As".
 Just click **Save** here to save your scene as **Main.tscn**.*

 Open up your terminal again and ensure you still have the green `(venv)` prompt showing.
 If not, or if you closed your terminal, just open a new terminal in the `server/` folder, and run `./venv/bin/activate` (`./venv/Scripts/activate` on Windows PowerShell).